ethstorage/ethstorage-doc/storage-provider-guide/storage-provider-faq.md

 During data synchronization, the CPUs are fully utilized as the es-node is engaged in intensive data processing tasks like encoding and writing.

 However, this high-intensity processing occurs primarily when large volumes of data need to be synchronized, such as during the initial startup of the es-node.
 Once the synchronization is complete, and the es-node enters the mining phase, the CPU usage decreases significantly.
-So, generaly speaking, the es-node does not require high-end hardware, particularly for the CPU.
+So, generally speaking, the es-node does not require high-end hardware, particularly for the CPU.

 If there is a need to conserve CPU power anyway, you can tune down the values of syncing performance related flags, namely `--p2p.sync.concurrency` and `--p2p.fill-empty.concurrency`.
 See [here](#how-to-tune-the-performance-of-syncing) for detailed information.